offconvex/offconvex.github.io/_posts/2015-12-20-dynamical-systems-1.md

 ## Solving Linear Programs by Molds?

 Let us conclude with an interesting dynamical system inspired by the inner workings of a [slime mold](https://www.youtube.com/watch?v=czk4xgdhdY4); see [here](http://link.springer.com/chapter/10.1007%2F978-3-642-30870-3_35) for a discussion on how this class of dynamics was discovered.
 Suppose $A \in \mathbb{R}^{n \times m}$ is a matrix and $b \in \mathbb{R}^n$ is a vector.
 The domain is the positive orthant $\Omega = \\{x \in \mathbb{R}{^m}: x>0 \\}.$ For a point $x \in \mathbb{R}^m,$ let $X$ denote the diagonal matrix such that $X_{ii}=x_i.$  The evolution function  is then:
-\[ \frac{dx}{dt} = X ( A^\top (AXA^\top)^{-1} b - 1), \]
+\[ \frac{dx}{dt} = X ( A^\top (AXA^\top)^{-1} b - \mathbb{1}), \]
-where $1$ is the vector of all ones.
+where $\mathbb{1}$ is the vector of all ones.
 Now the problem of existence of a solution is neither trivial nor can be ignored as, for the dynamical system to make sense, $x$ has to be positive.
 Further, it can be argued in a formal sense that this dynamical system is not a gradient descent.
 What then can we say about the trajectories of this dynamical system?
-As it turns out, it can be shown that starting at any $x>0,$ the dynamical system is a gradient descent on a natural Riemannian manifold and converges to a unique point among the solutions to the following linear program:
+As it turns out, it can be [shown](http://arxiv.org/abs/1511.07020) ) that starting at any $x>0,$ the dynamical system is a gradient descent on a natural Riemannian manifold and converges to a unique point among the solutions to the following linear program:
 \[ \min \; \sum_i x \ \ \  \mathrm{s.t.} \ \ \ Ax=b, \ \ x \geq 0. \]
 We will explain how in a subsequent post.